MicrosoftDocs/quantum-docs/articles/includes/pricing-qc.md

 [**Rigetti's**](https://rigetti.com) pricing model is simple:

-- Their simulator, [**Quantum Virtual Machine (QVM)**] ([https://pyquil-docs.rigetti.com/en/1.9/qvm.html]) is free for all users.
+- The [Quantum Virtual Machine (QVM)](https://pyquil-docs.rigetti.com/en/1.9/qvm.html) simulator is free for all users.
-- The Rigetti live quantum processors, Aspen-11 and Aspen-M-2, are billed by job execution time only: $0.02 per 10 millisecond increment.
+- The [Rigetti live quantum processors](https://qcs.rigetti.com/qpus), Aspen-11 and Aspen-M-2, are billed by job execution time only: $0.02 per 10-millisecond increment.
 There is no added charge per job, per shot, or per gate.

 All new Azure Quantum customers benefit from $500 (USD) free Azure Quantum credits to use specifically for Rigetti target(s).
 To learn more about credits, see [Azure Quantum Credits](xref:microsoft.quantum.credits).